Penrhiw-ceibr: 2017

 In a surprise result at the May 2017 council elections, veteran Labour councillor Jane Ward lost her seat to Gavin Williams, of the new Cynon Valley Party.
+The other seat was retained by Labour's Adam Fox.

 Williams lost his seat in March 2021, due to not attending a council meeting for over 6 months.
-The council declared his seat vacant and a by-election was arranged to fill the vacancy.

 2021 by-election

 A by-election was held on 6 May 2021 to fill the vacancy left by former councillor Gavin Williams' lack of attendance at council meetings.
 Gavin Williams stood as an Independent at this election, but was beaten into second place by the winning Labour candidate, Ross Williams.
 Ross Williams was born and raised in Penrhiwceiber.

 2022

 At the May 2022 council elections the two seats were held for the Labour Party by Adam Fox and Ross Williams, who beat the Plaid Cymru candidate into third place.